Michelangelo phenomenon: The metaphor

 The phenomenon is named after the Italian Renaissance painter, sculptor, architect, poet and engineer Michelangelo (1475-1564).
 Michelangelo "described sculpting as a process whereby the artist released a hidden figure from the block of stone in which it slumbered."
-The metaphor of chipping away at a block of stone to reveal the 'ideal form', which extends to close relationships.
+The metaphor of chipping away at a block of stone to reveal the 'ideal form' is extended, in this context, to close relationships.
 According to the Michelangelo phenomenon, a person will be 'sculpted' into their self-conceived ideal form by their partner.
 The metaphor and term was first introduced by the US psychologist Stephen Michael Drigotas (et al.) in 1999.